dlang-community/setup-dlang/README.md

 The default value for this input is `latest` and it is required when using GDC.

+### verify_sig

+Use this boolean to disable gpg verification of downloaded artifacts.
+Currently, only dmd releases from https://download.dlang.org have a signature file.

+The default value is `true`.

 ## Compiler support

 ### DMD